jbuehl/ha/README.md

 - DELETE - not implemented

 ##### Data
-Data that is returned from a GET or specified in the body of a PUT is the JSON representation of the specified resource.
+If an HTTP request is sent to port 7378 on a host that is running the REST server the data that is returned from a GET or specified in the body of a PUT is the JSON representation of the specified resource.

 ##### Service advertising